 The format of Income Statement showing Total Revenue vs Earnings

 Head To Head Comparison Between Revenue vs Earnings (Infographics)

 Below is the top 5 difference between Revenue vs Earnings

 Key Differences between Revenue vs Earnings

-Both Revenues vs Earnings are popular choices in the market; let us discuss some of the major Difference Between Revenue and Earnings of accounting:
+Both Revenues vs Earnings are popular choices in the market; let us discuss some of the major difference:

-- Revenue comes as the topmost items in the Income Statement Format whereas Earnings come in the last item in the Income Statement category.
+- Revenue comes as the topmost item in the Income Statement Format whereas Earnings come as the last item in the Income Statement category.